 The first website I checked was https://threatintelligenceplatform.com/ and I got a hit!
 I put in my URL and there is was a nice XSS pop-up.
 I immediately emailed to the support address on the website, in they fixed it in no time!

 Now I wanted to do some more testing!
 So I did some searching and created a list of websites with a test option for HTTPS.
 Many websites had this XSS vulnerability.
 It was a long list.
-There are some screenshots below.
+There are some screenshots below and details at the bottom.

 Another firewall gave me a nicer answer.
 They reacted within an hour and solved the issue.
 Maybe creating a Github issue wasn’t the best way to disclose this, but the chance that this XSS is abused in the administrator interface was not very high.
 The next time I will try to find an email address for these issues.
 Thumbs up for OPNsense for their quick response.